code4policy/modules/finalproject/03-sprint-planning.md

 The product owner should create a "project" in your GitHub repo with the follownig columns to begin with.

-1. User Stories
+1. Todo
-2. Todo
+2. In Progress
-3. Doing
-4. Blocked
+3. Blocked
-5. Done
+4. Done

 The leftmost column will contain the user stories that the team has committed to finish by the end of this sprint.